Skip to Main Content

 Web-based mapping application useful for viewing Census map services from ArcGIS Online.

-Social Explorer is the easiest tool to use but other tools may be more appropriate in certain circumstances.
+• Social Explorer is generally the easiest resource to use but other resources and tools may be more appropriate in certain circumstances.

-• What year do you need?
-American FactFinder has only the most recent years of its surveys; Social Explorer has all.
+• What year do you need? data.census.gov has recent years of its surveys; Social Explorer has all years but doesn't include as many surveys..

 • Do you need to download GIS-ready files (shapefiles)?
-Only National Historical Geographic Information System (NHGIS) allows this.
+NHGIS provides these.

 • Do you need to make a map without using GIS?
-Social Explorer and American FactFinder both have this capability; American FactFinder is harder but has some variables (from current surveys!) that Social Explorer does not.
+Social Explorer (easier to use) and data.census.gov both have this capability.